angelolab/SpaceCat/README.md

 * `compartment_area_key`: column name in .obs which stores the compartment areas

 When provided with compartment information, SpaceCat will calculate region specific features for your data, as well as at the image level.
+We are currently working on preprocessing functions to assign cells to compartment regions either using pre-existing masks as input, or by generating custom masks here.

 **If you do not have compartment assignments and areas for each cell, set both of these variables to `None` to direct SpaceCat to compute only the image level features.**